Home

 2022-05-23 20:19:20

-KYIV, Could 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first warfare crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first conflict crimes trial arising from Russia's invasion.

-Judge Serhiy Agafonov stated Shishimarin, carrying out a "prison order" by a soldier of upper rank, had fired a number of photographs at the sufferer's head from an automatic weapon. learn extra
+Decide Serhiy Agafonov said Shishimarin, finishing up a "prison order" by a soldier of higher rank, had fired several shots at the sufferer's head from an automatic weapon. learn more

 Register now for FREE limitless entry to Reuters.com